Ooh La La (Faces album): Personnel

-Note: Stewart is only credited with playing electric guitar on track 3 in the Five Guys... booklet, so this credit may be in error (or may be the correction of an earlier omission).
+Notes: Stewart is credited with playing electric guitar only on track 3 in the Five Guys... booklet, so this credit may be in error (or may be the correction of an earlier omission).

+Due to his absences from the recording sessions for the album, during which the rest of the band recorded without him, and given that he performs no vocals or receives no other specific credits on the tracks in question, there is also some conjecture about Stewart's presence on tracks 6, 8 and 10.